Mik1337/mik.sh/README.md

 <img title="Linkedin" src="https://cdn.svgporn.com/logos/linkedin-icon.svg" alt="Linkedin" width="24" />
 </a>

-Worked as a point of contact between the client and the internal team, building an analytic dashboard using reactjs, nextjs, Apollo GraphQL and PostgreSQL.

-I also worked on maintaining the DBMS and acted as support for the front end team.
-I also worked on maintaining the DBMS and acted as support for the front end team.
+As a key point of contact, I effectively facilitated communication and collaboration between the client and internal team.
+Utilizing my expertise in web development and data management, I developed an analytical dashboard that streamlined data analysis.
+In addition to building the dashboard, I also played an instrumental role in maintaining the database and providing front-end support.

 Tools I worked with here